 - A town centre development which improves the town’s retail offer.

 - Getting the appropriate housing mix for the town that allows older people to keep their independence and family sized properties to be better utilised.

 - Exploiting the opportunities for leisure, health improvement, tourism and businesses presented by the proximity of Chasewater.

-Councillor Philip Atkins, Leader of Staffordshire County Council, said:"Decisions are best taken as close as possible to where the effect is felt and as decentralisation gains pace, Staffordshire County Council is keen to devolve decision-making more and more to local communities and so I look forward to working with local politicians, people and councils to develop a Burntwood Town deal that will really deliver on the ground for the people of Burntwood."
+"Decisions are best taken as close as possible to where the effect is felt and as decentralisation gains pace, Staffordshire County Council is keen to devolve decision-making more and more to local communities and so I look forward to working with local politicians, people and councils to develop a Burntwood Town Deal that will really deliver on the ground for the people of Burntwood."